ismailkhanmcs/EEC_Notebook/README.md

 ## Description

 This Jupyter notebook implements the EEC v9 scale-free model for cosmological analysis.
-The stiffness is kappa = lambda*rho_m with no characteristic density or exponential cutoff.
+The stiffness is kappa = beta*rho_m with no characteristic density or exponential cutoff.
 It uses three free parameters (omega_m, H0, sigma_8) and incorporates data from Pantheon+ supernovae, BOSS DR12 BAO, DESI DR1 BAO, and Planck theta* prior (model-independent, uses BBN omega_b and EEC geometry).

 ## Requirements